khangduong/itm430-midterm-report/README.md

 Authenticated users will have their own account where they can store their transcripts and have a list of contacts.
 The list of contacts allows the user to chat or call them when they are online.

 ### 9. Creation of Dev Environment (local laptop)
 Most of our configurations are done by scripts under provisioners in our VagrantFile.

 ### 10. Layout Design
 Layout design is simple and user friendly.
 Not cluttered, it will be minimal but still with all the required functionalityies.

 ### 11. Management of Visio
-Created diagrams of User workflow and Application architecture.
+Created diagrams of User workflow and Application architecture Application Architecture of MEAN stack and MVC infrastructure.

 ### 12. Management of Project progress
 1. Trello